LLazarek/blame-evaluation-gt/writing/reviews/icfp21-rebuttal.md

 >   added to the blame map) might be promising (if the blame map has a large
 >   population).
 Have the authors considered it or another approach for Transient
 >   blame?

-We have since thought of a few alternative strategies, but not that one: good idea!
+We have since thought of a few alternative strategies, but not that
+one: good idea!
 Ultimately, Transient does not offer any interpretation of its blame, so the paper chooses first and last as two obvious reasonable choices.

 > - Perhaps it is valuable for followers to share the experience on developing
 >   mutators that are not interesting, .e.g., in the supplementary material.

 We agree and would be happy to do so.

 > - Why doesn't the paper adopt the author-year citation style?

 This was a mistake typesetting the paper, we will fix it.

 > - Page 7: How is the question (5) answered?

 Thanks for pointing out that this is confusing.
 As it is, the rest of the paper is the implicit answer to (5), but we will clarify the prose.

 > - L356 "despite advertisements for the opposite":  I cannot find what this means.

 This is meant to convey that although Lazarek et al. aim to evaluate blame, they fail to adequately account for confounding factors.
 We will reword for clarity.

 > - L370 "the latter must represent":  What does the "latter" specify?

-It refers to impedance mismatches from the end of the preceding sentence;
-we will clarify the wording here.
+It refers to impedance mismatches from the end of the preceding sentence; we will clarify the wording here.

 > - L424 "Let a configuration s of P":  Are configurations the same as scenarios?

 Scenarios are a specific kind of configuration (that doesn't type the buggy module).
 We will adjust these two paragraphs to make this more clear.

 > - L431 "type-level mistake":  Is it the same as a impedance mismatch?

 A type-level mistake is a mistake that causes an impedance mismatch at a boundary between typed and untyped code.
 We will clarify this point in the prose.

 > - Are failing Natural blame trails produced even for programs with impedance
 >   mismatch?
 (This question is related to the above issue with Natural blame.)

 Yes, please see the start of this response.

 > - L556: It would be helpful to describe how to extend trails and how to
 >   determine if there is no scenario to be added.
 (This comment is also related
 >   to the issue with Natural blame).

 Thanks, we will expand on this in the prose.

 > - L557: "if it does" --> "if it does not"?

 You're right, thanks, we will fix it.

 > - L685 "e.g., changing '*' to '/'":  Is this an example of the mutator that
 >   "does not reliably lead to type errors"?

 This is a refinement of the arithmetic mutator that does lead to type errors, because given two integers `*` always produces an integer, but `/` may produce a rational, which have different types in Typed Racket.
 We will clarify this comment in the footnote.

 > - L785 "the interesting standard guided countless iterations":  I fail to find
 >   what this intends.

 The measure of interesting mutants provided a standard by which we could judge potential mutators and iteratively develop an effective set of them.
 We will make this comment clearer.

 > - What is the total number of failing trails in Transient?

 3594 out of 72192 trails fail for transient last blame, and 3591 for first.

 > - L1099 "as behavioral economics has shown more recently":  Is there a reference
 >   to be cited?

 TODO

 > - L1104 "deviating is a mistake":  Why?

-Our experience of ignoring blame as opposed to heeding it suggests that ignoring it is usually unwise.
+Our long experience of ignoring blame as opposed to heeding it suggests that ignoring it is usually unwise.

 > - L1154 "in the "fully typed" benchmarks":  Are these benchmarks on Python?

 The slowdowns the paper quotes here are from Python benchmarks.

 > - L1161 "the simplest benchmark":  Is this on Racket?
 Which benchmark
 >   does it intend?

-This paragraph refers to a Python translation of the Racket `Sieve` benchmark;
-it is confusingly worded, we will adjust the phrasing.
+This paragraph refers to a Python translation of the Racket `Sieve` benchmark; it is confusingly worded, we will adjust the phrasing.

 > - L118: "(at the mid-level on the left)[] imports" (the comma is removed)